Calabria: Italy as it once was is written by Jacob Gowland Jørgensen.

-It has to be taken quite literally.
-You can ski here with a view of the Mediterranean, and it happens that snow falls in the mountains in May, even though the highest point is "only" a good 2000 meters.
+It should be taken quite literally.
+You can ski here with a view of Middelhavet, and it happens that snow falls in the mountains in May, even though the highest point is "only" just over 2000 meters.

 It also means that if you are not happy with the temperature, you can move a little up or down or around a mountain and then it is just the way you want it.
 That's smart.

 And then there are beautiful views and geological puzzles everywhere.
 The national park is quite close to Reggio Calabria, but it does not take long before you feel in another world.